nineties/planck/spec/typesystem.rst

 Functions, variables and constants which has global linkage have explicit type annotation for link time type checking.

-Also the type system reconstructs **regions** and **effects**.
+Also the type system reconstructs **lifetimes** and **effects**.
+Every reference to a memory region is assigned to a lifetime.
+Lifetimes represents the span of the code where the reference may be used.
-Regions represent sets of possibly aliased reference values and effects represent operations with side effects on regions, such as writing values to references.
-Thank to reconstruction of regions and effects attractive features such as guarantee of memory safety, advanced code optimization, auto parallelization, etc. will be possible.
+Effects represent operations with side effects on lifetimes, such as writing values to references in the lifetime.
+Thank to reconstruction of regions and effects features such as guarantee of memory safety, advanced code optimization, auto parallelization, etc. will be possible.